Autopopulating values require when need to load records on child element based on parent element value.

 - index – Fetch all records from

-table and assign in$departmentData['data']
+departmentstable and assign in$departmentData['data'].

-view and pass $departmentData
+Load index view and pass $departmentData.

 - getEmployees – This method used to handle the AJAX request.
 Fetch records from

-table where thedepartment = $departmentid
+employeestable where thedepartment = $departmentid.

-Array in JSON format.
+Return $userData Array in JSON format.

 Completed Code